RevoU-FSSE-2/Alyuza_Weekly_W1/README.md

 ![image](Assets/github.png)
 ## Hi, I'am Alyuza Satrio Prayogo
 This is my first repository, and I have built a simple website that contains :
-- Profile
+- Simple Profile
-- Contact
+- Contact / Media Social
-- Media Social
+- My YouTube Videos

 ## COMPONENTS I USE
 - HTML